ephembra/ephembra/README.md

 **Obliquity**
 the tilt of Earth’s axis relative to its orbital plane (≈23.4°).

+**Declination**
+The angular distance of a celestial object north or south of the celestial equator, which is defined by Earth’s axial tilt.

 **Precession**
 the slow shift of Earth’s rotational axis, causing the equinox points to drift along the ecliptic over thousands of years.

+**Right Ascension**
+a coordinate system used to track the drift of the vernal equinox, caused by the precession of Earth’s rotational axis.

 **Nutation**
 short-term oscillations in Earth’s axis, superimposed on precession.